Tag Archive for: Party

 econews

-We hope to see many of you at the Cin’Ethique screenings, where films are shown in the stunning anatomy lecture hall of Montpellier’s old medical school, and we invite you to join the panel discussions that follow.
+We hope to see many of you at the Cin’Ethique screenings, where films are shown in the magnificent anatomy lecture hall of the old Montpellier School of Medicine, and we invite you to participate in the roundtable discussions that follow.

 "Save the date"!!